kumahq/kuma-website/docs/docs/dev/explore/observability.md

 ::: tab "Kubernetes"
 Configure the [Datadog agent for APM](https://docs.datadoghq.com/agent/kubernetes/apm/).

-If Datadog is not running on each Node you can expose the APM agent port to Kuma via Kubernetes service.
+If Datadog is not running on each node you can expose the APM agent port to Kuma via Kubernetes service.
 ```yaml
 apiVersion: v1
 kind: Service